MicrosoftDocs/azure-devops-docs/docs/repos/security/github-advanced-security-dependency-scanning.md

 [![Screenshot of closed dependency pull request annotation.](./media/pull-request-annotation-dependency-scanning-closed.png)](./media/pull-request-annotation-dependency-scanning-closed.png#lightbox)

 To see the entire set of results for your pull request branch, navigate to **Repos** > **Advanced Security** and select your pull request branch.
-Selecting **Show more details** (2) on the annotation will direct you to the alert detail view in the Advanced Security tab.
+Selecting **Show more details** (2) on the annotation directs you to the alert detail view in the Advanced Security tab.

 > [!TIP]
 > Annotations will only be created when the affected lines of code are entirely unique to the pull request difference compared to the target branch of the pull request.